To-Do-Now/To-Do-Now/index.md

 ---

-## STEP 3 Tell the GPT your two codes do it can access your Airtable base
+## STEP 3 Tell the GPT your two codes so it can access your Airtable base

 | Code | Where to find it |
 |------|------------------|